iamdanzhao/iamdanzhao.github.io/work/index.md

 - **Kawaranai Mono** from *The Girl Who Leapt Through Time* for piano solo ([pdf](https://drive.google.com/file/d/0B0wuRJcMeNcvYzNlR1ZsbGJEcnc/view?usp=sharing))
 - **For River** from *To The Moon* for piano solo ([pdf](https://drive.google.com/file/d/0B0wuRJcMeNcvUVVsUVE5Z3FSNzg/view?usp=sharing))

-## Other {#other}
+### Aviation

 **Map of hubs of US Big Three airline companies** [Google Maps](https://www.google.com/maps/d/u/0/edit?mid=1x2s9hTjBWYEQRFqwLvMWxp2eVJENeZsx&ll=30.791630598850965%2C-96.6942578&z=4){:target="_blank" class="inline-label-page button"}

 - Current as of December 2018, but Delta has since designated Boston (BOS) as a hub, and established focus city operations Austin (AUS), Nashville (BNA), and San Jose (SJC).
 Of course, all of this is up in the air because nobody knows what will happen post-coronavirus.